First batch of five Rafale jets to arrive in India on July 29

 "The plan of action for operational capability enhancement of the IAF in the next decade will also be discussed," it said.

-Officials said arrival of the Rafale jets will further strengthen the IAF''s combat capabilities.
+Officials said arrival of the Rafale jets will further strengthen the IAF's combat capabilities.

 India had signed an inter-governmental agreement with France in September 2016 for procurement of 36 Rafale fighter jets at a cost of around Rs 58,000 crore.